 WHAT HAS BEING WITH A PUBLISHING ADMINISTRATOR, LIKE SONGTRUST, ALLOWED YOU TO DO AS AN ARTIST?

 As a self-managed and self-released artist, there are some royalties out there that are just wildly difficult to collect on your own.
 Songtrust has become an extension of my team, by collecting those royalties that would’ve otherwise never found their way to me.
-It’s also allowed me to continue to do international work - writing with artists all over the world - and know that Songtrust will help me chase the funds that come from that work.
+It’s also allowed me to continue to do international work - writing with artists all over the world - and know that Songtrust will help me chase the royalties that come from that work.

 Follow Olivia Reid on: